Throughout American history, the men occupying the highest office in the land have looked west to the future.

 Abraham Lincoln, 1861—1865

 The nation’s 16th president is known around the world for emancipating America’s slaves.
-But was the self-taught lawyer born in a log cabin in Illinois also responsible for creating the cowboy mystique that would come to dominate the American West?
+But was the self-taught lawyer born in Kentucky also responsible for creating the cowboy mystique that would come to dominate the American West?
 In part, yes, according to two Western historians.